Survey of Hallucination in Natural Language Generation: Contributors to Hallucination in NLG

 \paragraph{Exposure Bias} Regardless of decoding strategy choices, the exposure bias problem~\cite{bengio2015scheduled, ranzato2016sequence}, defined as the discrepancy in decoding between training and inference time, can be another contributor to hallucination.
 It is common practice to train the decoder with teacher-forced maximum likelihood estimation (MLE) training, where the decoder is encouraged to predict the next token conditioned on the ground-truth prefix sequences.
 However, during the inference generation, the model generates the next token conditioned on the historical sequences previously generated by itself~\citep{he2021exposure}.
 Such a discrepancy can lead to increasingly erroneous generation, especially when the target sequence gets longer.

 \paragraph{Parametric knowledge bias} Pre-training of models on a large corpus is known to result in the model memorizing knowledge in its parameters~\cite{petroni2019language,roberts2020much,madotto2020language}.
-This so-called parametric knowledge helps improve the performance of downstream tasks, but also serves as another contributor to hallucinatory generation.
+This so-called parametric knowledge helps improve the performance of downstream tasks but also serves as another contributor to hallucinatory generation.
 Large pre-trained models used for downstream NLG tasks are powerful in providing generalizability and coverage, but \citet{longpre2021entity} have discovered that such models prioritize parametric knowledge over the provided input.
 In other words, models that favor generating output with their parametric knowledge instead of the information from the input source can result in the hallucination of excess information in the output.
+On the other hand, current research works~\cite{yin-etal-2023-large, burns2022discovering, rajpurkar2018know, kadavath2022language, Manakul2023SelfCheckGPT} highlight a discrepancy between surface realization and inherent knowledge of the model in NLG tasks.
+Models can realize they are generating something hallucinated in some way.